ricardoh2021/plant-watering-system/README.md

 #### `setColor(int R, int G, int B)`

-Sets the color of the RGB LED.
+Sets the color of the RGB LED by adjusting the brightness of the red, green, and blue components.

 #### `blinkLed(int R, int G, int B, unsigned long duration, unsigned long blinkInterval)`